Rumaisa-786/A-White-Box-Adversarial-Audio-Simulator-For-Audio-Classification/README.md

-# A White-Box Adversarial Audio Simulator for Audio Classification
+# Inaudible Evasion: A White-Box Adversarial Audio Simulator for Audio Classification

 ## Overview

-This project presents a white-box adversarial attack framework for environmental sound classification systems.
-It investigates the vulnerability of deep learning models to imperceptible adversarial perturbations and evaluates the impact of such attacks on audio classification performance.
+Inaudible Evasion is a published research project that evaluates the robustness of CNN-based environmental sound classifiers against FGSM-generated white-box adversarial attacks using the UrbanSound8K dataset.

-The framework implements adversarial machine learning techniques, including Fast Gradient Sign Method (FGSM), and evaluates model robustness on the UrbanSound8K dataset.
+The project implements gradient-based adversarial attack techniques to generate imperceptible perturbations that cause audio classification models to misclassify environmental sounds while maintaining perceptual similarity to the original audio.
+Through extensive experimentation, the framework demonstrates how deep learning systems can be vulnerable to carefully crafted adversarial examples, highlighting important security concerns in real-world AI applications.

 ---